 This sport is different from the surf even though both use the board as the main equipment.
 Surfing relies on strong winds and big waves, while the SUP is just the opposite.
 We can do SUP by the sea, river, and lake.
 SUP is fun and not boring.
 Standing on the board to glide over the water is just a great feeling.

 It has a great view and it is much more exciting than with a pedalo or dinghy ride.
 It’s not as boring as paddling on a surfboard.
 By constantly balancing the board you are always in action and every single muscle of your body is challenged.
 So it does not get boring are small mini-waves or light sweeping or whitewater on the SUP already a huge challenge.

 Stand Up Paddling is also a good sport for connoisseurs.
 You can explore lonely landscapes with the SUP board without disturbing the nature.
 You can reach spots that are not accessible to bikers and walkers.

 The upright position gives you a particularly good view.
 Due to the large volume of most SUP boards, you can also store good equipment and provisions for longer trips on the board.

 Stand Up Paddling is probably going to be quite a long run.
-In particular, bamboo rafts are still in use in Asia, in which paddles are used in addition to rods.
+In particular, bamboo rafts are still in use in Asia.
+They use paddles in addition to rods.
 The surfers were initially only photographers and surf instructors in Hawaii on the board to see better.
-A little later, the use of a piercing paddle was added, which allowed you to get faster from the shore to the wave-breaking reefs and back.
+A little later, they add a use of piercing paddle into it.
+This will allow you to get faster from the shore to the wave-breaking reefs and back.